 The mountains are visible in every direction from the city and trails abound, which meant we had to go, go, go!

-In case you’re considering a Phoenix getaway, here are some of the trails I’d recommend.
+In case you’re considering an adventurous retreat in the form of a Phoenix getaway, here are some of the trails I’d recommend.

 But first, we SPA

 One of the interesting things about this area are the day spas, where you can buy a pass to spend the day enjoying the pool, hot tubs and saunas.
 David has been longing for the water since we left Florida, so my Valentine’s Day gift to him was a couple’s massage and time at the Alvadora Spa in Scottsdale.
 A few hours after finishing our half marathon, we pulled on our vibrant little suits and headed off to relax.
 A few hours poolside, allowed me to dive in to a book before heading in to have someone work out the kinks we’d created.

 And because David rarely gets a massage, I thoroughly enjoyed hearing the masseuse say things like “huh, your head only turns that far?” “you really should try stretching” and other whispered hints to help him.I can honestly say I haven’t laid out at the pool this long in years.
 It was just the perfect way to relax.
 Give me a good running book and I can sit peacefully for hours or fall asleep, both are good results.